mchlol/todo/README.md

 ###  Additional steps in this project yet to be tackled:

-- change the task creation functionality so it uses a factory function or class.
+- Refactor the code to use classes or factory functions to create the objects.
 - Creating separate view sections so the user can create projects to store tasks in, and switch between viewing project tasks and general tasks.
 - Modify the way task due dates are displayed (only displayed, not stored) - eg "Sun 19 Feb 23" instead of "2023-02-19".
 - Sort tasks by due date instead of pushing to the bottom.